-2. When the Court Must Revoke the Order Granting an ODL
+2. When the Issuing Court Must Revoke the Order Granting an ODL

-The court must revoke its order granting an ODL and reinstate the suspension of the person's driver's license if the court becomes aware that the person has failed to maintain an installed ignition interlock device on each motor vehicle owned or operated by the person.
-Transportation Code § 521.251(d-1).
-See pages 84 - 85 of this volume.
+The court must revoke its order granting an ODL and reinstate the suspension of the person's driver's license if the court becomes aware that the person has operated a vehicle in violation of an ignition interlock device restriction, other than as authorized when operating a work vehicle as described on page 80.
+Transportation Code § 521.252(b).

-3. When the Court May Revoke the Order Granting the ODL
+3. When the Issuing Court May Revoke the Order Granting the ODL